TonyHuang241/tonyhuang241.github.io/_pages/cv.md

 Experience
 ======
 * Oct.
-2024 - Now: Research Assistant
+2024 - Now: Research Assistant to Prof.Zhigang Qiu
-  * To prof.Zhigang Qiu at Renmin University of China(RUC)
+  * *Renmin University of China*
-  * I examine the effects of fund manager turnover on individual investors investment decisions and find that ...
+  * Investigating the impact of fund manager turnover on individual investors' investment decisions, with preliminary findings indicating that ...
 * Oct.
 2023 - Feb.
-2024: Research Assistant
+2024: Research Assistant to Prof. Erica X. Li
-  * To prof.Erica Li at Cheung Kong Graduate School of Business
+  * *Cheung Kong Graduate School of Business*
-  * Identified corporates' investment spike by replicating the process in Im, Mayer, and Sussman(2020)
+  * Identified corporate investment spikes by replicating the methodology in Im, Mayer, and Sussman (2020).
-  * Replicated the results of examining taxes' effects on corporate leverage with staggered DID in Heider and Ljungqvist(2015, JFE)
+  * Reproduced the results of Heider and Ljungqvist (2015, *JFE*) on the effects of taxes on corporate leverage using a staggered DID approach.
-  * Collected and Cleaned States' taxes date in the U.S.
+  * Collected and cleaned U.S. state tax data for empirical analysis.

 Skills
 ======